stormlcc/aws-elk-tf/README.md

 Install Docker and use the docker-compose.yaml to setup launch Logstash container\
 Put your pipeline and config files in the EC2 (same paths in the yaml)\
 If there are no "pipeline" and "config" directory in that path, create them\
+Create a Route53 subdomain (e.g. es-endpoint.com)\
+For your ES output (in the pipeline file), point it to the private subdomain instead of the ES Endpoint URL.\
-Capture the AMI and use the ID in your TF deployment
+Capture the AMI and use the ID in your TF deployment\
+After deployment, copy the ES Endpoint URL to the subdomain CNAME

 ## Terraform User Inputs and Options
 Note: VPC ID will be required to be manually input during TF APPLY